Phyllotaxis: Leaf arrangement

 The basic arrangements of leaves on a stem are opposite and alternate (also known as spiral).
 Leaves may also be whorled if several leaves arise, or appear to arise, from the same level (at the same node) on a stem.

 With an opposite leaf arrangement, two leaves arise from the stem at the same level (at the same node), on opposite sides of the stem.
 An opposite leaf pair can be thought of as a whorl of two leaves.

 With an alternate (spiral) pattern, each leaf arises at a different point (node) on the stem.

-Distichous phyllotaxis, also called "two-ranked leaf arrangement" is a special case of either opposite or alternate leaf arrangement where the leaves on a stem are arranged in two vertical columns on opposite sides of the stem.
-Examples include various bulbous plants such as Boophone.
-It also occurs in other plant habits such as those of Gasteria or Aloe seedlings, and also in mature plants of related species such as Kumara plicatilis.
+Distichous phyllotaxis, also called "two-ranked leaf arrangement", resembles a fan-shape in form and is a special case of either opposite or alternate leaf arrangement where the leaves on a stem are arranged in two vertical columns on opposite sides of the stem.
+Examples include the Strelitziaceae, where this leaf arrangement is a feature.

 In an opposite pattern, if successive leaf pairs are 90 degrees apart, this habit is called decussate.
 It is common in members of the family Crassulaceae Decussate phyllotaxis also occurs in the Aizoaceae.
 In genera of the Aizoaceae, such as Lithops and Conophytum, many species have just two fully developed leaves at a time, the older pair folding back and dying off to make room for the decussately oriented new pair as the plant grows.

+If the arrangement is both distichous and decussate, it is called secondarily distichous.

 The whorled arrangement is fairly unusual on plants except for those with particularly short internodes.
 Examples of trees with whorled phyllotaxis are Brabejum stellatifolium and the related genus Macadamia.

 A whorl can occur as a basal structure where all the leaves are attached at the base of the shoot and the internodes are small or nonexistent.
 A basal whorl with a large number of leaves spread out in a circle is called a rosette.